What is a data product management?

 It should be possible for data PMs to see how often teams use data, whether they are using the right data, and whether they aren't using any data.
 By understanding how people use analytics', data PMs can focus on the most important tasks that drive data literacy across their company.

-The future of the Data PM
+The future of the Data Product Manager

 Over the next three to five years, we see the product-management role continuing to evolve toward a deeper focus on data as a product.
 Data product managers of the future will work with the data team to produce high-quality data products that can help drive self-service across the organization.